psychemedia/storytelling-notes/wife-selling.md

 ## A Brief History of Wife Selling from the Local and Regional Press

-Many of the mentions of wife selling in *Notes & Queries* makre reference to related newspaper reports.
+Many of the mentions of wife selling in *Notes & Queries* make reference to related newspaper reports.
 So let's also look to the local and regional press to see what we can find, not just in terms of the original sources that may have been quoted in *N&Q*, but also other reports that perhaps missed the gaze of its correspondents.

 TO DO